What I Learned from Making the Python Backend for YouTube Transcript Optimizer

 files-to-prompt . > transcript_optimizer_backend_code__single_file.txt

 By default, the utility will respect your .gitignore file and ignore all files that are listed in there, but you can also add the --ignore flag to include additional patterns to ignore.
 If you prefer a more visual approach, I recently came across this other tool by Abin Thomas called repo2txt which is very nice and lets you just click on the files you want or pick all the files of a certain extension.
 Either way, you can generate this single file with very little time or effort.
 Then you just drag it into the conversation with Claude3.5 Sonnet (why Claude3.5 Sonnet and not ChatGPT?
-As much as I love ChatGPT and especially the new o1 models, I've found the effective context windows are simply not even close to what Claude3.5 can handle while still giving good results once the project code file gets above 3 or 4 thousands standardized lines of code).
+As much as I love ChatGPT and especially the new o1 models, I've found the effective context windows are simply not even close to what Claude3.5 can handle while still giving good results once the project code file gets above 3- or 4-thousand standardized lines of code).

-Then, if you use VSCode as your IDE, and you have something like ruff (another totally indispensible tool that I highly recommend using along with the corresponding VSCode extension installed as part of your Python project, you can simply go to the "Problems" tab in VSCode quickly copy all the problems to the clipboard, paste it into the conversation with Claude3.5 Sonnet, and submit the problem text.
+Then, if you use VSCode as your IDE, and you have something like ruff (another totally indispensible tool that I highly recommend using along with the corresponding VSCode extension installed as part of your Python project, you can simply go to the "Problems" tab in VSCode and quickly copy all the problems to the clipboard, paste it into the conversation with Claude3.5 Sonnet, and submit the problem text.
 You don't even need to explain that you want it to fix the problems, just paste the text and it will do the rest.
 Even still, I do sometimes find it helpful to add something like:

 "I need you first carefully review ALL of my attached FastAPI project code base (every single code file in the project is included, so be sure to carefully consult the complete code when proposing any changes) before responding, and then determine the underlying root cause of the problems shown below; for each one, I want you to propose a true solution to the problem that's not just a "band-aid fix" or a workaround, but a true fix that addresses the root cause of the problem.
 For any function or method that you propose modifying, I need you to give me ABSOLUTELY COMPLETE revised, working code WITH NO PLACEHOLDERS, that preserves absolutely ALL existing functionality!"